Cross Country Skiing at Duck Mountain Provincial Park

 cross-country skiing duck mountain provincial park

-On to Ski Lake
+Journey to Ski Lake

 This region is part of the Manitoba Escarpment with ponds, lakes and creek channels tucked between old-growth forest and rolling hills.
 It makes the ski trails fun but challenging as there are a few sections of black diamond, which usually means steep hills.
 I’m a little intimidated on such narrow skis, but once I’ve gotten the feel of them in the parallel tracks, the rush of speeding down makes me whoop out in delight.

-By mid-afternoon, we’ve skied past Jack Rabbit warm-up shelter and have made it to Ski Lake.
+By mid-afternoon, we’ve skied past Jack Rabbit warm-up shelter and made it to Ski Lake.
 There is a ski rack, snow-covered picnic table and outhouse situated around the little brown cabin.
 It appears we’re the only ones here.

 cabin interior duck mountain provincial park